Add Math Equations to PowerPoint Presentations in C#

 -

-MathBox class: specifies the logical boxing (packaging) of the mathematical element.
-For example, a boxed object can serve as an operator emulator with or without an alignment point, serve as a line breakpoint, or be grouped such as not to allow line breaks within.
+MathBox class: Specifies the logical boxing (packaging) of a mathematical element.
+A boxed object can serve as an operator emulator—with or without an alignment point—function as a line breakpoint, or be grouped to prevent line breaks within.
 For example, the “==” operator should be boxed to prevent line breaks.

 -

-MathDelimiter class: specifies the delimiter object, consisting of opening and closing characters (such as parentheses, braces, brackets, and vertical bars), and one or more mathematical elements inside, separated by a specified character.
-Examples: (𝑥2); [𝑥2|𝑦2].
+MathDelimiter class: Specifies the delimiter object, which consists of opening and closing characters (such as parentheses, braces, brackets, or vertical bars) and one or more mathematical elements inside, separated by a specified character.
+Examples include: (𝑥2); [𝑥2|𝑦2].

 Example: